mbari-org/auv-python/LRAUV_WORKFLOW.md

     |   |   |   |   |   |                data identical to original in NetCDF4 format,
     |   |   |   |   |   |                but in more interoperable NetCDF3 format
     |   |   |   |   |   |                - created by nc42netcdfs.py
-    │   │   │   │   │   ├── <_combined>     <- A single NetCDF3 .nc file containing all the
+    │   │   │   │   │   ├── <_combined>     <- A single NetCDF4 .nc4 file containing all the
     |   |   |   |   |   |                   varibles from the .nc files along with nudged
     |   |   |   |   |   |                   latitudes and longitudes - created by combine.py
-    │   │   │   │   │   ├── <_align> <- .nc file with all measurement variables
+    │   │   │   │   │   ├── <_align> <- .nc4 file with all measurement variables
     |   |   |   |   |   |               having associated coordinate variables
     |   |   |   |   |   |               at original instrument sampling rate
     |   |   |   |   |   |                - created by align.py